ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 If this player has a Movement Allowance of 2 or less, apply a +1 modifier to the dice roll when they attempt to stand up (as described on page 44) for each Open, Standing Team-mate they are currently adjacent to.
 A natural 1 is always a failure, no matter how many Team-mates are helping.

-*This Trait may still be used if the player is Prone or has lost their Tackle Zone.*
+<span style="color: darkmagenta">This Trait may still be used if the player is Prone or has lost their Tackle Zone.</span>

 #### UNCHANNELLED FURY\*